 I’ve been using the word ‘porn’ so much recently I wonder what sort of google results this site is getting.
-Tim Samuels in the Guardian has written about the potential impacts of the porn industry on developing countries.
+Tim Samuels in the Guardian has written about the potential

 The village has no electricity, but that doesn’t stop a generator from being wheeled in, turning a mud hut into an impromptu porn cinema â€“ and turning some young men into rapists, with villagers relating chilling stories of assaults taking place straight after the film’s end.
 In the nearest city, other young men are buying bootlegs copies of the almost always condom-free LA-made porn â€“ copying directly what they see and contracting HIV.
 The head of the country’s Aids commission says porn risks destroying all the achievements they’ve made.
 It’s a timebomb, he says.